Category: Fulfillment and Logistics

 - Increase average order value: Bundling is one of the few services that can visibly impact your bottom line.
 Since you can earn more per order, bundling is a fantastic way to boost your store’s return and make your marketing campaigns more cost-effective.

 - Optimize your items’ perceived value: Be it saving time, creating a memorable gift, or an easy kit, shoppers love bundles and the value they provide.
 For instance, by putting together products your customers often buy together at a discount, your offer can become more appealing despite not offering new products.

 - Save space and simplify replenishment: With rising costs and continuing supply chain chaos, warehouse space is precious, and filling it with your most important goods is essential.
 Bundling helps you get goods into stock more easily and can even serve as backups for single product purchases by tearing them down when necessary.

-- Alternatively, we can prep singular products into one order at the fulfillment stage.
+MyFBAPrep can take individual items and package them as one unit.
+Alternatively, we can prep singular products into one order at the fulfillment stage.

 Pallet bag packing